Redondoviridae

 Redondoviruses (members of the Redondoviridae) are a family of human-associated DNA viruses.
 Their name derives from the inferred circular structure of the viral genome (“redondo” means round in Spanish).
 Redondoviruses have been identified in DNA sequence based surveys of samples from humans, primarily samples from the oral cavity and upper airway.

 Virology

 Taxonomy

-Redondoviruses are assigned to a new family by the International Committee on Taxonomy of Viruses (ICTV), the Redondoviridae.
+Redondoviruses are assigned by the International Committee on Taxonomy of Viruses (ICTV) to the Redondoviridae.

 Classification

-The family Redondoviridae is divided into two species, Brisavirus and Vientovirus.
+The family Redondoviridae contains one genus, Torbevirus, which contains two species, Brisavirus (Torbevirus brisa) and Vientovirus (Torbevirus viento).
 The names derive from the words for breeze and wind in Spanish (“brisa” and “viento”), denoting the association with the human airway.
-Multiple strains have been proposed on the basis of viral genome structure.

 The redondoviruses are members of the Circular Rep-Containing Single Stranded (CRESS) DNA Virus group.